sagemath/sage/src/doc/en/reference/spkg/index.rst

 Basic Installation
 ~~~~~~~~~~~~~~~~~~

-To install an optional package, use the following command in a system
+To install an optional package from Sage-the-distribution, use the
-terminal (not from the Sage prompt):
+following command in a system terminal (not from the Sage prompt):

 .. code-block:: console